NixOS: The Nix store

 Installed packages are stored in a read-only directory known as the Nix store, commonly located at /nix/store.
 Packages in the store are identified by a cryptographic hash of all input used for their build.
 This system is also used to manage configuration files, ensuring that newer configurations do not overwrite older ones.

 An implication of these principles is that NixOS does not follow the Filesystem Hierarchy Standard.
 The only exceptions are that a /bin/sh symlink is created to the version of bash in the Nix store (e.g. /nix/store/s/5rnfzla9kcx4mj5zdc7nlnv8na1najvg-bash-4.3.43/), and while NixOS does have an /etc directory to keep system-wide configuration files, most files in that directory are symlinks to generated files in the Nix store, such as /nix/store/s2sjbl85xnrc18rl4fhn56irkxqxyk4p-sshd_config.
 By not using global directories such as /bin, Nix allows multiple versions of a package to coexist, avoiding package conflicts sometimes known as "dependency hell".

+This also means that AppImage executables cannot be run directly as they expect certain libraries to exist on certain paths.
+This can be worked around by running them through an interpreter.

 Nix maintains consistency between the running system and its logical specification by rebuilding packages as needed.
 When the kernel is modified, external kernel modules are automatically rebuilt.
 Similarly, updates to libraries trigger rebuilds of all system packages that depend on them, including those with static linking.